pythonhealthdatascience/stars-ciw-example/README.md

 The materials and methods in this repository support work towards developing the S.T.A.R.S healthcare framework (**S**haring **T**ools and **A**rtifacts for **R**eproducible **S**imulations in healthcare).
 The code and written materials here demonstrate the application of S.T.A.R.S' version 1 to sharing a `ciw` discrete-event simuilation model and associated research artifacts.

 * All artifacts in this repository are linked to study researchers via ORCIDs;
-* Modelcode is made available under a GNU Public License version 3;
+* Model code is made available under a GNU Public License version 3;
 * Python dependencies are managed through `conda`;`
 * The code builds a Shiny for Python web application that can be used to run the model (web app);
 * The python code itself can be viewed and executed in Jupyter notebooks via [Binder](https://mybinder.org);